Vermibus/PythonImageCrypter/README.md

 ---

 I have created a simple implementation of pure steganography in python.
-In my encrypt/decrypt scripts I'm changing/reading only the least important bit from each color of RGB pixel.
+In my encrypt/decrypt scripts I'm changing/reading 2 last bits of each RGB pixel.

 Required:
 ---